 Figure 15-4.
-Four Hydrochemical Facies in the Culebra Siegel et al. 1991
+2004 CRA-Four Hydrochemical Facies in the Culebra Siegel et al. 1991

 EPA also reviewed the commenter's allegations that a data point at the H-3 well had been falsified and led to an incorrect characterization of the Magenta Dolomite.
-Commenters stated that CCA, Appendix GCR (p.
+Commenters stated that CCA Appendix GCR (p.
 6-53) indicated that the Magenta at well H-3 has high transmissivity that DOE does not account for in its modeling.
 Based on our understanding of the geohydrology in the area, evidence provided by DOE in its Magenta Transmissivity fact sheet and the raw data and graphs, and the fact that the CCA Appendix GCR data point is not confirmed by subsequent testing, EPA believes that the CCA Appendix GCR data point is an error.
 The remainder of the data indicates that the Magenta has generally low transmissivity-lower than the Culebra.
 The Magenta Dolomite has high transmissivity in Nash Draw, but the geologic processes that formed Nash Draw are different than what has transpired at the WIPP site.
-Thus, EPA still believes that the Culebra Dolomite as providing the pathway that would lead to the most releases.
+Thus, EPA still believes that the Culebra Dolomite is the more transmissive unit, and that it is appropriate to consider the Culebra Dolomite as providing the pathway that would lead to the most releases.